 In September 2021, the Solicitors Regulation Authority (SRA) launched the Solicitors Qualifying Examination (SQE).

-The SQE, meaning Solicitor Qualifying Examination, is a single, centralised, national licensing examination administered by Kaplan on behalf of the SRA.
+It is designed to provide a more flexible and accessible route to qualification, allowing candidates to qualify without a traditional law degree by completing qualifying work experience (QWE).
+SQE is a single, centralised, national licensing examination administered by Kaplan on behalf of the SRA.
 This new structure will make the process of joining the solicitors register UK much more accessible and affordable.
 It will also provide consistency and fairness in the qualification process, while thoroughly testing each candidate’s knowledge, skills, and competency through robust assessments.

 The requirements for qualifying as a solicitor are now as follows: